shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### 2. Be Able To Delete An Account
 ### Non-functional Requirements
 ### Summary
-- User is able to remove account and data from database
+- Ability for users to remove an account from database.
 ### Actors
-- User
+- {User}
 ### Preconditions
-- User already needs to have an account
+- {User} must have an account
 ### Triggers
-- User wants to delete an account
+- {User} decision to delete an account
 ### Primary Sequence
-- User clicks deactivate an account in the settings
+- {User} clicks deactivate an account in the settings
-- Modal my prompt to a user if they are sure to remove an account
+- Modal prompts to {User} if they are sure to remove an account?
-- User confirms his decision to delete an account
+- {User} confirms his decision to delete an account
-- System removes an account from database
+- System removes {User} account from database
 ### Primary Postconditions
-- User account has been removed from website
+- {User} account has been removed from database
-- User is not able to login
+- {User} is not able to login
 ### Alternate Sequences
 ### Alternate Trigger
-- User needs Two Factor Authentication to remove an account
+- {User} needs to approve removal of their account using Two-Factor Authentication in order to proceed request
 ### Alternate Postconditions

 ---